richardtallent/RT.Comb/README.md

 - `Create()` returns a COMB GUID.
 You can _optionally_ pass your own baseline GUID and/or timestamp to embed.
 - `GetTimestamp()` returns the timestamp embedded in a previously-created COMB GUID.

-An example console application using the "Sql" version is provided in the `demo` folder showing a minimal-code use of both of these methods.
+An example console application using the `Sql` version is provided in the `demo` folder showing a minimal-code use of both of these methods.

 # Advanced Usage